Saghen/blink.cmp/doc/configuration/sources.md

   --- NOTE: All of these options may be functions to get dynamic behavior
-  --- See the type definitions for more information enabled = true, -- Whether or not to enable the provider async = false, -- Whether we should wait for the provider to return before showing the completions timeout_ms = 2000, -- How long to wait for the provider to return before showing completions and treating it as asynchronous transform_items = nil, -- Function to transform the items before they're returned should_show_items = true, -- Whether or not to show the items
+  --- See the type definitions for more information enabled = true, -- Whether or not to enable the provider async = false, -- Whether we should show the completions before this provider returns, without waiting for it timeout_ms = 2000, -- How long to wait for the provider to return before showing completions and treating it as asynchronous transform_items = nil, -- Function to transform the items before they're returned should_show_items = true, -- Whether or not to show the items